COVID-19 Conversations: Russia is Failing to Protect Victims of Domestic Violence

 COVID-19 is an unfolding crisis that is harming women and girls in various ways.
 Here are some issues we are following:

 Gender-based violence is a global problem.
 In the first quarter of the year, 244 women were victims of femicide in Mexico.
-Equality Now Europe Director, Jacqui Hunt, talks about the need for the Mexican government to address the particular vulnerabilities of women and girls and to ensure perpetrators are held to account.
+Equality Now Europe Director, Jacqui Hunt, spoke to The Independent about the need for the Mexican government to address the particular vulnerabilities of women and girls and to ensure perpetrators are held to account.